SEBI tightens scrutiny of recent Adani Group deals post Hindenburg's claims: Report

 Adani Total Gas, the most valued group stock, saw its m-cap falling by Rs 76,000 crore in two days; Adani Transmission saw its m-cap plunging by Rs 63,700 crore.
 These two Adani group stocks were heavily battered in Friday's trade, tanking up to 15 per cent.

-When asked about the probe into Adani group companies, SEBI spokespersons refused to comment on the specifics noting that they do not discuss company-specific matters and ongoing probes.
+When asked about the probe into Adani Group companies, a SEBI spokespersons refused to comment on the specifics noting that they do not discuss company-specific matters and ongoing probes.

-In the case of Adani Group’s acquisition of Switzerland-based Holcim Ltd’s stake in India’s Ambuja Cements Ltd and ACC Ltd, the regulator examined the offshore special purpose vehicle (SPV) used for the transaction, the first source said.
+In the case of Adani Group’s acquisition of Switzerland-based Holcim Ltd’s stake in India’s Ambuja Cements Ltd and ACC Ltd, the regulator examined the offshore special purpose vehicle (SPV) used for the transaction, the Reuters report claimed, quoting sources.

 The use of this SPV was disclosed by the group as part of the acquisition announcement in May 2022.
 The regulator had found as many as 17 foreign offshore entities involved in the funding of the transaction.

 The regulator had sought clarity from the group on these entities when the group approached it for regulatory clearance last year.
-These responses are under regulatory examination, sources said.
+These responses are under regulatory examination, Reuters said in its report.

 The Hindenburg report